 Treatment of high altitude sickness of all kinds centers around the prompt recognition of the symptoms and realizing that altitude could be the cause of the illness.
 First and foremost, upon beginning to feel ill at altitude, do not ascend any higher.

 Some experts even advise descending 1,600 - 3,200ft (500 - 1,000m) for 24 hours to allow the body to acclimatize more slowly.
 Medical treatment of more severe forms of altitude sickness such as HACE and HAPE should be given by a person skilled in altitude medicine.
 A traveler who suspects HACE or HAPE should immediately descend to a lower altitude and seek advanced medical care.
 Some medications discussed below may aid in the treatment, but the descent is the best medicine.

-Portable hyperbaric chambers known as Gamow bags can be used to simulate a lower altitude environment in emergencies, and should be used only while preparing to evacuate the patient to a lower level, not as a substitute to descent.
+A portable hyperbaric chamber (known as a Gamow bag) can be used to simulate a lower altitude environment in emergencies and should be used only while preparing to evacuate the patient to a lower level, not as a substitute for descent.

-Traveling by car up a mountain pass or flying into cities such as Lhasa in Tibet and Cusco in Peru can immediately expose a traveler at high altitude without much time to acclimatize.
-Always be on the look out for symptoms if traveling to high altitude locations and give yourself the chance to acclimatize if possible.
+Traveling by car up a mountain pass, or flying into cities such as Lhasa in Tibet and Cusco in Peru, can immediately expose a traveler to high altitudes without much time to acclimatize.
+Always be on the lookout for symptoms if traveling to high altitude locations and give yourself the chance to acclimatize if possible.

 Alcohol or sedatives, which can mask the symptoms of AMS, should be avoided for the first few days of altitude.
 Staying hydrated is also important.